-- To compile, present and publish scientific and technical papers for the advancement of the science and profession of dredging, navigation and marine engineering. - To promote the exchange of scientific and technical knowledge in fields related to dredging, navigation, marine engineering and construction by sponsoring or cosponsoring national and international technical conferences, seminars, and symposiums, including publication and dissemination of the proceedings. - To provide a forum for the communication of scientific and technical knowledge, through technology transfer and cooperation among associations, societies, and all organizations interested in dredging, navigation, marine engineering and construction. - To publicize the importance of understanding and development of scientific and technical solutions for problems related to the protection and enhancement of the marine environment. - To support educational institutions for students interested in pursuing dredging and marine engineering as a career. - To recognize individuals and organizations for outstanding engineering and operational achievements in the field of dredging science and technology.
+• To promote the exchange of knowledge in fields related to dredging, navigation, marine engineering and construction by sponsoring or co-sponsoring national and international technical conferences, seminars, exhibitions, and symposiums, including publication and dissemination of the proceedings.

+- To provide a forum for improvement of communications, technology transfer, and cooperation among associations, societies and all organizations interested in dredging, navigation, marine engineering and construction. - To emphasize the importance of understanding and development of solutions for problems related to the protection and enhancement of the marine environment. - To encourage educational institutions to initiate programs and courses to prepare students for employment in the dredging, navigation and marine engineering fields. - To support educational institutions for students interested in pursuing dredging and marine engineering as a career. - To promote membership in and furtherance of the Western Dredging Association through the establishment and support of chapters. - To recognize individuals and organizations for outstanding engineering and operational achievements in the dredging, navigation and marine engineering fields.